 Abstract

 H1 and H3 influenza A viruses (IAVs) circulating in European pigs differ markedly from most viruses circulating in other global swine populations.
-Since the 2009 pandemic, interspecies transmission of IAVs from humans into European pigs have also occurred periodically, sometimes resulting in onward transmission within pigs, and expanding the genetic diversity of IAVs.
-Recently, there have been multiple animal-origin IAV infections in people in Europe, particularly associated with the 1C lineage of H1 IAVs.
-For over 30 years the 1970.1 H3 lineage predominated in European pigs, but a human seasonal introduction in the early 2000s has recently been detected in several European countries.
-We quantified antigenic evolution of H1 viruses among IAVs in European pigs and assessed diversity relative to swine IAV vaccine strains.
+Since the 2009 pandemic, periodic interspecies transmission of IAVs from humans into European pigs has expanded the genetic diversity of these viruses, occasionally leading to sustained transmission in pigs.
+There have been multiple animal-origin IAV infections in people in Europe, particularly associated with the 1C lineage of H1 IAVs.
+For over 30 years the 1970.1 H3 lineage predominated in European pigs, but introduction of human seasonal viruses from the early 2000s into pig populations has been detected in several countries in Europe.
+Due to the predominance of H1 detections in pigs and their association with human zoonotic cases, we quantified antigenic evolution of H1 viruses among IAVs in European pigs and assessed diversity relative to swine IAV vaccine strains.
 We compared evolutionary patterns characterised with both natural host antisera (pigs) and ferret antisera raised to human seasonal vaccines or pre-pandemic candidate vaccine viruses (CVVs).
 The H1 1A.3.3.2 clade viruses antigenically drifted after reverse zoonoses into European pigs leading to loss in cross-reactivity to human seasonal vaccine strains.
 The H1 1B.1.2.2 clade viruses did not have cross-reactivity to older human seasonal influenza viruses nor to a CVV derived from an evolutionarily similar virus.
 The H1 1C.2.1 and 1C.2.2 variant strains had variable cross-reactivity against the tested 1C CVVs.
 We demonstrated that two clades of viruses in the 1C lineage, 1C.2.4 and 1C.2.5, have rapidly diversified.
 To further assess pre-pandemic risk, we used age-stratified human serum panels to measure potential cross-protection to contemporary IAVs in European pigs.
-Age-stratified sera showed poor cross-reactivity and suggest that several of the IAVs in European pigs have a higher zoonotic risk to human populations.
+Age-stratified sera showed poor cross-reactivity and suggest that several of the IAVs in European pigs have a high zoonotic risk to human populations.
 Our data objectively quantifies the genetic and antigenic diversity of co-circulating lineages of IAV in swine in Europe and identifies how specific groups of viruses represent a greater risk to animal and public health and can be used to inform future pre-pandemic preparedness efforts.

 Introduction

-Ecology and evolution of H1 and H3

-Three predominant lineages of swine IAV H1 viruses (1A, 1B, and 1C) and multiple lineages of H3 from human seasonal IAV which have established over several decades continuously to circulate in global pig populations (Anderson et al., 2021).
+Swine IAV causes respiratory disease of pigs which is of significant economic concern in Europe.
+In the UK alone, approximately 50% of the adult pig population has been exposed to one or more strains of IAV over their lifetime (Henritzi et al., 2020).
+Three predominant lineages of swine IAV H1 viruses (1A, 1B, and 1C) and multiple lineages of H3 from human seasonal IAV which have established over several decades continuously circulate in global pig populations (Anderson et al., 2021).
 Following the spread of the 2009 H1N1 swine-origin pandemic (pdm09) in humans, the annual introduction of human seasonal H1N1pdm09 virus into pigs has led to over a decade of co-circulation, reassortment, and diversification of the hemagglutinin (HA), neuraminidase (NA), and the other six viral genes in endemic swine IAV lineages (Watson et al., 2015; Lewis et al., 2016; Rajão et al., 2017; Gao et al., 2017; Chastagner et al., 2020; Henritzi et al., 2020; Chepkwony et al., 2021; Hufnagel et al., 2023).
 This diversity has important implications for both pig health and control of IAV using vaccines and poses a challenge for pre-pandemic preparedness for the global public health community.